The Boston Modern Quilt Guild is playing with the idea of a virtual quilt show. I am going to play with that idea here with some of my quilts.

 Thank You Jane, 2108.

 Jane Stickle finished her quilt in 1863.
 People are still enchanted and challenged by her unique quilt blocks.
 Even with all of my modern gadgets and fancy machines I still had a lot to learn from Jane.
-Could not have managed to get through all of the blocks without help from the Dear Jane Group lead by Pat Kowalczyk at Quilters Common, which met for 4 years starting in 2013.
+Could not have managed to get through all of the blocks without help from the Jane Stickle Group lead by Pat Kowalczyk at Quilters Common, which met for 4 years starting in 2013.

 Checkerboard Skew Revisited, 2020